Rooftop solar power: Hybrid systems

 A rooftop photovoltaic power station (either on-grid or off-grid) can be used in conjunction with other power components like diesel generators, wind turbines, batteries etc. These solar hybrid power systems may be capable of providing a continuous source of power.

 Advantages

 Installers have the right to feed solar electricity into the public grid and hence receive a reasonable premium tariff per generated kWh reflecting the benefits of solar electricity to compensate for the current extra costs of PV electricity.
+In countries with unstable or relatively expensive grid electricity, rooftop systems are also more viable.

+For consumers, a solar PV system can help them reduce their reliance on fossil fuels by using the sun’s free energy to produce electricity that they can use in their home.
+Solar PV can therefore help homeowners lower their carbon footprints as well as saving money with their utility bills.

 Disadvantages

 An electrical power system containing a 10% contribution from PV stations would require a 2.5% increase in load-frequency control (LFC) capacity over a conventional system—an issue which may be countered by using synchronverters in the DC/AC-circuit of the PV system.
 The break-even cost for PV power generation was in 1996 found to be relatively high for contribution levels of less than 10%.
 While higher proportions of PV power generation give lower break-even costs, economic and LFC considerations impose an upper limit of about 10% on PV contributions to the overall power systems.